-The annual total returns shown in the bar chart below are based on the performance of the single class of Units of the Fund that was offered prior to the Conversion Date, and from and after that date are based on the performance of Class A Units of the Fund.
-Annual total returns of the respective Classes of Units will vary to the extent that the Classes have different fees and expenses, including, in the case of certain classes of Units, Participant account fees.
+The annual total returns shown in the bar chart below are based on the performance of the single class of Units of the Fund that was offered prior to the Original Conversion Date, and from and after that date are based on the performance of the highest cost Class of Units of the Fund.
+Annual total returns of the respective Classes of Units will vary to the extent that the Classes have different fees and expenses.